Our ‘home schooling’ plan during Coronavirus Chaos | From marketing agency to the classroom

 We don’t know yet, just how much these missed weeks of school will be detrimental later on in life – and whilst I’m certain that the Amazon Fire tablets will become an extension of the kids arms, I am determined to carve some sort of routine and pattern into our daily lives for them, and us.
 Whilst attempting to do my ‘actual’ job four days a week.

-What are your home schooling plans during coronavirus chaos?
+What are your home school plans during coronavirus chaos?

 *and referee to a six year old and a three year old cooped up inside four walls.